 - If you have a water leak, clean up the water right away.
-Then fix the leak.
+Fix the leak as soon as possible.

-- Run the bathroom fan or open the window when you take a shower.
+- When you take a shower, run the bathroom fan or open the window.

-- Use a de-humidifier or air conditioner to keep the humidity level in your home between 30 and 60 percent.
+- Use a de-humidifier or air conditioner to keep the humidity level in your home below 60 percent.
+A humidity level between 30 and 50 percent is best.